PlatformAwareProgramming/CloudClusters.jl/README.md

 my_third_cluster = @deploy my_second_cluster_contract
 ```

 In the above code, notice the advanced use of cluster contracts, by asking for instance types that satisfy a set of assumptions.
-At the time this tutoral was written, the AWS EC2 instance type that satisfy these assumptions is ___g4dn.xlarge___, equipped with NVIDIA Tesla T4 GPUs.
+At the time this tutorial was written, the AWS EC2 instance type that satisfies these assumptions is ___g4dn.xlarge___, equipped with NVIDIA Tesla T4 GPUs.

 Now, there are three available clusters.
 The _pids_ of the last two ones may be inspected: